GavEdwards/GavEdwards/README.md

 * & much more!

 #### 📫 How to reach me
-If you're interested in research collaborations, open source or potential job opportunities please get in touch.
+If you're interested in research collaborations or open source, please get in touch.

 [LinkedIn](https://www.linkedin.com/in/gavin-e-6b34b8113/) / [Twitter](https://twitter.com/GavinEdwards_AI)